Ne-minus/IPAkor/README.md

 Authors: Alina Lobanova, Ekaterina Neminova, Varvara Vasilyeva, Alyona Zenina.

-This is the library for automated trancription from Korean and English to IPA.
+### IPAkor is a library for automatic translation from Korean and English to  IPA.

 # How to use IPAkor